 Big firms offer a variety of specialties in a framework of general commercial law.
 You have the option of a practice that might include employment law, general corporate law, litigation, employee benefits, tax or real estate, just to name a few.
 You are typically hired into one practice area upon graduation.
 Big firms have “big” clients and “big” cases and deals.
 Often the work is cutting edge for high-profile business or individuals.
 Associates may be considered for some type of partnership after 8-10 years of practice.
 You will work hard; typically the hours are long and unpredictable.

 - Ability to specialize in complex legal issues

 - Ability to do pro bono work

 - Possibility of moving to different office within the firm

 - Prospects of partnership not so great

-Big firms typically hire 2Ls for summer associate positions in the early fall of the 2L year and many go through the OCI process.
-At the end of the summer, they will typically give offers to join the firm post graduation.
-Some may have a few summer positions open for 1Ls students, but they are very hard to come by.
+- Big firms typically hire 2Ls for summer associate positions in the late summer of the 2L year and many go through the OCI process.
+At the end of the summer, firms will typically give offers to join the firm post graduation.
+Some firms may have a few summer positions open for 1Ls students, but they are very difficult to obtain.
 Big firms may also hire 3Ls if they still have a need for an entry level position – most of this is also done in the early fall but may continue into the spring.

 At many small firms you can have a general practice; others specialize in certain areas, like trusts and estates, criminal law, immigration law or labor and employment law, just to name a few.
 Clients are typically individuals and small businesses.
 A smaller firm that has a complex specialty practice area for which it is well-know is called a “boutique” firm – some of these firms actually might pay as much as a big firm.
 A solo practice is always an option but is very tough for a new lawyer.